Faculty-In-Residence

 The Faculty-in-Residence program is designed to connect on-campus housing students with faculty members.
 The Faculty-in-Residence, who reside in campus provided housing, support the Residential Curriculum, encourage the intellectual stimulation and academic involvement, and provide mentoring for student residents.
 Working under the general direction of the Assistant Director of Academic Initiatives and Living Learning Communities, the Faculty-in-Residence work closely with the Coordinator for Academic Success, the professional and paraprofessional staff and residential student government groups in developing a sense of community, fostering involvement in social and educational events and activities, and meeting the academic and community needs of resident students.

-Currently, Kevin Kinney (Director of Residential Life) and Lina Anastasovitou (Coordinator for Academic Success) oversee the Faculty-in-Residence program.
+Currently, Kevin Kinney (Director of Residential Life) and Michele Kleeman (Assistant Director for Academic Initiatives and Learning Communities) oversee the Faculty-in-Residence program.

 The Faculty in Residence position is designed to support our students’ academic success and connections with faculty outside of the classroom.
 We are offering this opportunity for the 23-24 academic year to work with and design programs for our students in University Housing Services.
 The link to the position description, (which contains the link to the application) can be found below.